Regulation (EU) No 965/2012 AIROPS : Air Operations

 destination alternate aerodrome under VFR flights by night and IFR; and

-- for helicopters:
+- for rotorcraft:

 - for 10 minutes at best-range speed under VFR by day, taking off and landing at